iwane021/API-Service-Laravel-with-CURL/README.md

 ```

 **POST**
-If you using laravel you can make code like this :
+For laravel you can make code like this :
 **$input = $request->all();**

 ```
 \Api::query([
         'url' => env('BASE_URL_MB_API').'OrderStore',